IRMVLab/MMTwin/README.md

 </div>

-This paper is accepted by [IROS 2025](https://www.iros25.org/).
-We are updating the tutorials.
+This work has been accepted by [IROS 2025](https://www.iros25.org/) :tada: We are updating the tutorials.
 Your patience is appreciated :)

 ## TODO